Frequently Asked Questions

 How will my child be transported to off-campus events?

 Travel off campus will be in a bus operated by a professional, licensed transportation company or an R-MC college van operated by approved faculty/staff.
-High School Students are not allowed to drive their own vehicles during the event experience or ride in a vehicle driven by a college or seminary intern.
+High school students are not allowed to drive their own vehicles during the event experience or ride in a vehicle driven by a college or seminary counselor.